francislxw/cv/ai-demo/1.speech_recognition/README.md

     run_ai.bat
     ```
 #### II.
 Web
-5. In the speech_recognization dir, run below script to build docker image for testing:
+5. In the speech_recognition dir, run below script to build docker image for testing:
     ```
-    docker build -t speech_recognization .
+    docker build -t speech_recognition .
     ```
-6. In the speech_recognization dir, run below scrip to launch the project:
+6. In the speech_recognition dir, run below scrip to launch the project:

     a) For Mac/Linux:
     ```